plone/training/case.rst

 * As an organizer I want to see a list of all proposed talks
 * As an organizer I want to have an overview about how many people registered

+Note that all of our requirements connect roles with capabilities.
+This is important because we'll want to limit the capabilities to those to whom we assign particular roles.